nikpag/encryptIOn/README.md

 ![](assets/matrix.gif)

-That means the system calls that use hardware-assisted encryption can be offloaded to the actual hardware, and not everything has to be virtualized.
+This way, the system calls that use hardware-assisted encryption can be offloaded to the actual hardware, and not everything has to be virtualized.
 So it's still super fast 🔥

 This is made possible by a custom virtIO driver for the chat.